-Many of the characters in The Heroes were first introduced to the reader as a supporting character at some point in the First Law trilogy.
+Many of the characters in The Heroes were first introduced to the reader as a supporting character at some point in the First Law trilogy, which began with The Blade Itself.
 This added depth builds more intricacy in the world and gives the reader a fun opportunity to see these characters in expanded roles.

 Red Country brings back Abercrombie’s most popular characters, making it a must-read for First Law fans.